BEKI77/BEKI77/README.md

 # Hi, I'm Bereket Tadiwos

-I’m an **Engineer** passionate about building intuitive and scalable applications.
+An **Engineer** passionate about building intuitive and scalable applications.
 Currently pursuing my **Bachelor’s in Electrical & Computer Engineering** at Addis Ababa Science and Technology University.

 ---